Paperwork needed for buying a car in Spain

 - The purchase invoice of the car.

-These are only general guidelines; Any other questions applicable to your individual case should be directed to a Spanish Lawyer.
+These are only general guidelines; Any other questions applicable to your individual case on buying a car in Spain should be directed to a Spanish Lawyer.

 BUYING A SECOND HAND CAR